 He says that this reminds him of the role that gold played in 1970 amidst a Great Monetary Inflation which is far ahead and deeper from anything that the veterans would have ever witnessed until now.
 With a supreme question of having a hedging tool against the upcoming volatility and inflation, Jones said he considered various bets on gold, Treasuries, certain types of stocks, currencies, and commodities before recognizing a “growing role for Bitcoin.”
 And, this time he said he evaluated BTC as a store of value and decided it passes the test based on four characteristics: purchasing power, trustworthiness, liquidity, and portability.

 However, little did we know that we might be moving closer to the 2017 bubble as the intraday price of Bitcoin draws a Head and Shoulder to confirm a bullish breakout.
+Visit our exclusive post on CryptoNewsZ’s Bitcoin price forecast to get more ideas about future prices of Bitcoin.

 With the completion of the Head and Shoulder pattern on the intraday chart, the price of Bitcoin is back to trading around $9.8 price area.
 Planning the trade beforehand, along with the entry points, stops, and profit targets as well as noting any variables that will change the stop or profit target, remains the ultimate key after the pattern.
 Moreover, on the intraday, Bitcoin is retaining a slight yet steady support due to volatility.

 On the other hand, if we take a look at the 8 days price movement of Bitcoin against the US Dollar, it marked a notable uptrend from May 04, 2020 after a brief price accumulation for the prior 3 days.
 However, a steep leap that happened before the closing hour yesterday is justified by the H&S on the intraday chart.
-With the technicals supporting the current price surge, we believe that an even steep blow-up is yet to happen.
+With the technical supporting the current price surge, we believe that an even steep blow-up is yet to happen.
 Well, if an hour was enough to hit a 10-week resistance, 3 days will be more than enough for a $1 million.
-Bang On!